 In my recent quest to “use it or lose it” I decided the eggs were eligible for a makeover.
 I lightly roughed them up a bit and brushed on a coat of acrylic paint first.
 Ugh.
 FAIL!!!

 Then I tried some cheapo spray paint I had in the cabinet.
 Not quite, but I saw potential.

 I bought a few cans of Valspar spray paint from Lowe’s and it worked beautifully.
 Continuing with the science experiment I found that Rub and Buff in antique gold worked pretty well too.

 Because we all need a golden egg.

-During Easter season I pick out 12 bible verses and a small token that represents each verse.
-We open an egg each night at dinner.
+I selected 12 bible verses along with a small token that represents each verse.
+In the days leading up to Palm Sunday, Maundy Thursday and Easter Sunday we open an egg each night at dinner.
 The eggs are known as resurrection eggs.
 You can buy a set at most bookstores or easily make your own.
 In past years I used simple plastic eggs.
 But I was ready to create something lovely for this treasured tradition.

 The verses I selected (and the token that accompanies the verse) this year are as follows:

 Day 1: John 13:14-17 ( A piece of terry cloth.)